 Here’s an excerpt:

-Hundreds of D.C. teachers will spend weekends and evenings this fall visiting students and their parents at home, hoping to lift academic achievement by creating stronger partnerships between families and the schools.
+Hundreds of D.C. teachers will spend weekends and evenings fall visiting students and their parents at home, hoping to lift academic achievement by creating stronger partnerships between families and the schools.
 The push to visit students on their own turf is a shift for the District’s school system, which often has been accused of alienating the families it serves.
 Now, the aim is to help teachers and parents become allies instead of adversaries in the day-to-day work of educating the city’s children.

-One of the few good things that have come out of this year’s NBC Education Nation is a short segment on the work of the Parent Teacher Home Visit Project.
+One of the few good things that have come out of year’s NBC Education Nation is a short segment on the work of the Parent Teacher Home Visit Project.

 Here’s the video (you can find the transcript here):